charlie-foxtrot/RTLSDR-Airband/README.md

         sudo apt-get install libmp3lame-dev libvorbis-dev libshout-dev libconfig++-dev

- * Set the PLATFORM environment variable (to indicate your hardware platform) and run `make`.
+ * Set the build options and run `make`.
+Available build options:

+   `PLATFORM=platform_name` - selects the hardware platform.
+This option is mandatory.
+See below.

+   `NFM=1` - enables NFM support.
+By default, NFM is disabled.

+   **Warning:** Do not enable NFM, if you only use AM (especially on low-power platforms, like RPi).
+   This incurs performance penalty, both for AM and NFM.

+   Examples:

-   For example, to build a binary for RPi version 1 (ARMv6 CPU, Broadcom VideoCore GPU) type the following:
+   Build a binary for RPi version 1 (ARMv6 CPU, Broadcom VideoCore GPU):

         PLATFORM=rpiv1 make

+   Same platform, but with NFM support enabled:

+        PLATFORM=rpiv1 NFM=1 make

-   Building for RPi V2 (ARMv7 CPU, Broadcom VideoCore GPU):
+   Building for RPi V2 (ARMv7 CPU, Broadcom VideoCore GPU), with NFM support:

-        PLATFORM=rpiv2 make
+        PLATFORM=rpiv2 NFM=1 make

-   Building for other ARMv7-based platforms without VideoCore GPU, eg. Cubieboard (FFTW3 library is needed in this case):
+   Building for other ARMv7-based platforms without VideoCore GPU, eg. Cubieboard (FFTW3 library is needed in this case), NFM disabled:

         sudo apt-get install libfftw3-dev
         PLATFORM=armv7-generic make

-   Building for generic x86 CPU (FFTW3 library is needed in this case):
+   Building for generic x86 CPU (FFTW3 library is needed in this case), NFM enabled:

         sudo apt-get install libfftw3-dev
-        PLATFORM=x86 make
+        PLATFORM=x86 NFM=1 make

  * Install the software: